Oregon Man Sues Fertility Clinic For Using His Sperm To Father At Least 17 Children Without Telling Him

 Cleary then used a commercial ancestry DNA testing service to dig around.
 Between his own research and the research of some of his biological children, they’ve collectively determined that, via the sperm clinic, he fathered at least 17 children.
 And that’s just the ones he knows about.

-Moreover, they weren’t limited to the Pacific Northwest.
+Moreover, they weren’t limited to outside the Pacific Northwest, as he’d been promised.
 Cleary later married, and he and his wife had four children of their own.
 Some of the children conceived via his donated sperm went to school and church not only with each other, but with Dr. and Mrs. Cleary’s children from their marriage, never knowing they were in the same rooms as their half-siblings.

 Cleary said that the revelations were hard on his wife, who was concerned about him being able to be emotionally invested in the lives of 21 biological children.
 In the end, he said he couldn’t do it.